-Elementary detention or campus beautification/service project will be held from 3:00 - 3:45 pm.
+Elementary detention is held from 3:00-3:45 p.m.
+Middle and Upper Division detention is from 3:10 pm -4:10 pm.
 Appropriate work will be given and is expected to be completed by the student during this time.
-Manual labor may be given, and this may include cleaning classrooms, facilities, etc. If multiple of these consequences are given, it may result in suspension.
-Repeated failure to attend the detention or campus beautification/service project at the appointed time will result in additional detentions or campus beautification/service projects being required or may result in suspension or greater consequences deemed appropriate by administration.
+Manual labor may be given; this may include cleaning classrooms, facilities, etc. Multiple detentions may result in suspension.
+Failure to attend the detention at the appointed time will result in additional detentions being required.
+The second and subsequent failure to attend the detention will result in a suspension for each detention missed.